apache/thrift/lib/nodejs/examples/README.md

 #For an example using JavaScript in the browser to connect to
 #a node.js server look at hello.html, hello.js and hello.thrift

+#HTTP examples are provided also: httpClient.js and httpServer.js
+#You can test HTTP cross platform with the httpServer.py Python server